 For all bar one of my 10 ocean crossings, I have enlisted the services of a professional weather router.
 The router acts as my eye in the sky, gives guidance on what weather can be expected and what route to sail to have the best chance of achieving the objective of the crossing.
 The one time I didn’t have the luxury of a professional weather router was the one time my crew and I were caught out by a Tropical Revolving Storm.
 A situation that I am very keen not to repeat and why all of Kraken Travel’s ocean crossing use professional routing services!

 How weather routers work

 British Sailing Team meteorologist, Simon Rowell, mentioned “I recently routed a 60m superyacht West-East across the Atlantic.
 As they had 150,000 litres of fuel onboard and wanted to preserve their sails, I guided them up the middle of a ridge all the way to Gibraltar.
-Throughout the whole passage, they saw a max wind speed of about 10kts and had no issues burning through all of their fuel.
-However, most people are trying to do what Telefonica Black is doing at the moment sailing from Antigua to Portsmouth and want a fast but safe passage where you motor as little as possible.
-So, the basic principle here is to get North of the high pressure into the West below the lows and try and avoid anything too messy.
-The definition of “too messy” depends on who is at sea, and what they’re at sea in.”
+Throughout the whole passage, they saw a max wind speed of about 10kts and had no issues burning through all of their fuel.”
+However, most people are aiming for a fast but safe passage where you motor as little as possible.

 Once you’ve picked your router, they will advise you on the next steps.
 For me, this has usually involved either a face to face meeting or video call to discuss the objectives when first planning your crossing.
 After this, I give the router as much information as possible about the boat and crew and usually include: